extnd/SDK/README.md

 Extnd
 =====

-Extnd - Web and Mobile application framework for Domino
+Extnd - Web and Mobile application framework for IBM Domino

 This repo has two main branches.